Urban Assault: Plot

-The plot of Urban Assault is set in the near future, where a set of hazardous natural disasters involving ozone depletion, termed The Big Mistake, results in toxin generation and eventually destruction of the ocean's phytoplankton, causing the Earth's food chain to collapse gradually and consecutively.
-Scarce food supplies and environmental damage results in a resource war with accelerated scientific developments, and the plasma formation technology — the ability to form solid constructions of matters using only energy — in conjunction with the futuristic state-of-the-art host station technology, allows cybernetically-linked military commanders uploaded into these mobile war machine battle-stations to create entire armies made out of fully roboticized artificial intelligence military drones under their direct command & control to wage war across the global theatres.
+The plot of Urban Assault is set in the near future, where a set of hazardous natural and artificial disasters involving ozone depletion caused by the global industrial emissions, termed The Big Mistake, results in toxin generation and eventually destruction of the ocean's phytoplankton, causing the Earth's food chain to collapse gradually and consecutively.
+Scarce food supplies and adverse environmental damage results in a resource war with accelerated scientific developments, and the plasma formation technology — the ability to form solid constructions of matters using only energy — in conjunction with the futuristic state-of-the-art host station technology, allows cybernetically-linked military commanders uploaded into these mobile war machine battle-stations to create entire armies made out of fully roboticized artificial intelligence military drones under their direct command & control to wage war across the global theatres.

 The technology was leaked to enemy factions, destroying fragile political alliances and launching the planet into a third world war.
 Citizens are forced into newly emerging domed cities and communities, which shield them from dangerous levels of solar radiation and filters the toxic air.
 However, most of the population had already consumed contaminated food and exposed to excessive amounts of ionising radiation, that most died within several years.
 Most of the planet's surface had been devastated and rendered uninhabitable.
 The wars have become entirely roboticized, solely involving various types of war machines and military drones with artificial intelligence modules that are directly connected to the command & control system of the host station battle network.

-The surviving humans had divided into warring factions: The Resistance, Ghorkovs, Taerkastens, and the Black Sect.
+The surviving humans had divided into major warring factions: The Resistance, Ghorkovs, Taerkastens, and the Black Sect.
+The main theatre of the single-player campaign takes place in the extensive geographical networks of domed cities installed throughout the entire continent of Europe.